 If you only have eight hours in the park, prioritize the morning.
 Wildlife is active 06:00 to 09:30 and again 16:30 to 18:30.
 The middle of the day is for the wineries, lunch, or the Khao Yai Art Museum at the foot of Thanarat Road.

-A two-day Khao Yai trip from Bangkok works best as a Friday-evening drive, a full Saturday in the park, a Sunday morning at a winery, and a midday drive back.
-The links below are the pieces we use when planning the trip ourselves.
+A two day Khao Yai trip from Bangkok works best as a Friday evening drive, a full Saturday in the park, a Sunday morning at a winery, and a midday drive back.
+To slot this stop into a longer route, see our Thailand itinerary.
+The links below are the pieces we use when planning the trip.

 - Compare ground transport from Bangkok to Pak Chong for fares across minivan, train, and private car.